brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 Changelog
 =============================================================

+2.1.2
+    - [Bugfix] Fixed that annoying warning with PHP7.

 2.1.1
     - [Feature] Added the info, if a property / method is inherited.
     - [Feature] Added a configuration for the scope analysis.